pfy/redmine-time-tracker/README.md

 redmine-time-tracker
 ====================

-Time Tracking for Redmine
-Simple time tracking tool for Redmine

-Start the app, enter your Redmine Auth token and start tracking ...
+Redmine Time Tracker is a simple time tracking App for OSX and Redmine.
+It tracks your time and adds them as Time Entry to Redmine issues.

 System Requirements